CAMP FIRE CREATES

-Camp Fire Walla Walla is a community based nonprofit organization with a mission to build caring and confident youth and future leaders.
+Camp Fire Walla Walla is a community based 501(c)(3) nonprofit organization with a mission to build caring and confident youth and future leaders.
 We provide quality out-of-school programming that fosters growth within the children of our community.
-In our After School Camp and Super Summer in the Park programs, we focus on helping children to LEARN, GROW, EXPLORE, CREATE, BUILD FRIENDSHIPS, AND HAVE A LOT OF FUN!
+In our After School Camp and Super Summer programs, we focus on helping children to learn, grow, explore, create, build friendships, and have fun.

 In order to make Camp Fire Walla Walla programs available to all children, regardless of socioeconomic background, we depend on the support of a generous community.
 Camp Fire would like to thank all supporters who are impacting the lives of children in Walla Walla!

 Connection is our core